Myth Busted: Digital Marketing Is Only About Numbers

 It’s time to step away from the emotional attachment you have to social posts.
 When consumers interact with your content it makes you feel great!
 You’ve done it!
 You’ve created meaningful and attractive content that caused someone to actually pause in their busy life and engage.
 That is no small feat and you deserve a pat on the back, but just because your audience is interacting with your posts it doesn’t necessarily mean that these actions are turning into revenue.
 While engagement can give you a general temperature of the digital marketing strategy, your bottom line is the only thing that can truly tell you if you need to switch it up.
 You may have a lot of super fans of your high-end product, but that doesn’t mean you’re reaching an audience who will drop the cash to purchase.
 If your revenue is increasing then that probably means you’re targeting the right audience.

 People cycle through their likes and interests.
 Maybe a person in their 20’s is engaging with your liquor brand regularly, but as they age they may have kids or health issues and their focus shifts, which means that you may lose an engaged consumer.
-Even though you lost this consumer chances are that you’ve gained a new generation of twenty-somethings.
+Even though you lost a consumer, chances are that you’ve gained a new generation of twenty-somethings.
 Your numbers have stayed the same, but your marketing strategy is still successful and reaching your target audience.
 This happens on a larger scale all of the time, which is why it is important to not base your value solely on a never-ending push for more fans.

 You’re Not Going to See Organic Growth From Social Media